 Vaginas, though... vaginas are only really physically interacted with either during sexual activity, childbirth, menstruation or for medical reasons (urinating is done via a hole over the vagina called the urethra).
 Given the fact that they're a orifice in the body, this leads to some negative connotations.

 Another potential source are post-op transgender people.
 They've lived in both bodies and can definitely provide you with some insight into the differences.
 However, there is a limit to what modern medicine can do; we can surgically alter the cosmetic aspects of the body (turn penis into vagina or vice versa), but actually shifting the function is beyond us.
 Someone who was born a man will never have a period or get pregnant, which is a bit of a big deal.
-Likewise, a female-to-male trans person can have phalloplasty and end up with a penis, but will not ejaculate (no testicles or prostate gland exist) and may have trouble achieving an erection—which is also something of a big deal, since the darn thing gets hard at random times for no reason and it will limit sexual activity.
-While there are upsides to not have to deal with unwanted erections, and some guys probably would be too... but there's also the fact that a transgener penis does not always have the same capacity for receiving pleasure as a natural penis, also due to the fact that it cannot ejaculate.
-The point is, it happens, and learning to deal with it is part of the experience of being male.
+Likewise, a female-to-male trans person can have phalloplasty and end up with a penis, but will not ejaculate (no testicles or prostate gland exist) and may have trouble achieving an erection—which is also something of a big deal, since it will limit sexual activity, and a transgender penis does not always have the same capacity for receiving pleasure as a natural penis.

 The good news, though, is this: you don't know the answers to any of these questions, or perhaps you know them as well as anyone can.
 Everyone else is in the same boat.
 There is no authority about the differences between living in a male body vs. living in a female body, so it kind of doesn't matter if you get it wrong; getting it right is physically impossible.
 Now, certain choices are likely to be incorrect—men are unlikely to be blasé about wearing tight underwear because they could easily jam something in an uncomfortable position; women with large bosoms will not elect to go bra-less in any situation where their breasts might swing around loose—but by the same token, every person is different, and there are no rules that are 100% true about every woman or every man.
 For every well-endowed woman who wears a bra almost all the time, there's one who prefers not being restricted, regardless of the inconvenience. ...Well, maybe ten to one, but the simple fact that we touched on previously is that such a person could exist, and—if you're a good writer and can provide good Character Development—you can justify her unusual behavior.